This post may contain affiliate links. Please read our disclosure policy.

 - Cheese grater

 How do you make Spinach Artichoke Dip?

-Then, the cooked spinach and the drained, chopped artichokes are stirred into a mix of softened cream cheese, sour cream, mayonnaise, Parmesan and Romano cheeses, plus other ingredients and seasonings including lemon juice, Worcestershire sauce, salt and pepper.
+- Combine softened cream cheese, sour cream, mayonnaise, Parmesan and Romano cheeses, plus other ingredients and seasonings including lemon juice, Worcestershire sauce, salt and pepper in a mixing bowl.

 2 tablespoons extra virgin olive oil